-As opposed to the manual setup described in the previous sections, the timedatect1 command also allows you to enable automatic synchronization of your system clock with a group of remote servers using NTP.
+As opposed to the manual adjustments described in the previous sections, the timedatect1 command also allows you to enable automatic synchronization of your system clock with a group of remote servers using the NTP protocol.
 Enabling NTP enables the chronyd or ntpd service, depending on which of them is installed.